Tag Archives: Time

 I find it very interesting, then, to consider that the theory of evolution is a creature of our coarser world of “physical” construction.
 Our ordinary, chosen sensual perceptions move us forward, within “the time system that the species adopted.”
 The moment point encompasses the seeming paradox through which consecutive time can be allowed expression within simultaneous time.

-the experiments with man-animals didn’t work out
+The experiments with man-animals didn’t work out

 But the ghost memories of those probabilities still linger in our biological structure.
 The growth of ego-consciousness by itself set up both challenges and limitations.
 For many centuries there was no clear-cut differentiation between various aspects of man and animal, there were innumerable species of man-in-the-making in our terms.